Britannia Collection

 2023 The Coronation of King Charles III – Made to mark the coronation of His Majesty King Charles III, the first crowned coinage portrait of His Majesty The King, with a limited mintage of 200,000.

-2024 Britannia and Liberty - Celebrating the symbols of Britannia and Liberty together on a coin.
-Although not officially part of the 'Britannia' coin series, I have included this as a special edition.
+2024 Britannia and Liberty – Celebrating the symbols of Britannia and Liberty together on a coin, issued in 2025 and 2026 with maximum mintages of 50,000 coins for each year.
 Also available in proof with a mintage limit of 12,300 coins.

 Y2K